ashokkumar-kola/Wave-13-LMS/README.md

 ---

-# E-Learning LMS Platform BY Wave 13
+# E-Learning LMS Platform BY Wave 13 & Co.

 An advanced Learning Management System (LMS) built with **FastAPI** on the backend and **React** on the frontend.
 This platform supports three types of users—**Admin**, **Teacher**, and **Student**—and provides comprehensive features for course management, assignments, attendance tracking, grading, and more.